jaspector

 Union County requires permits for projects that are dwellings, accessory structures over 150 square feet, alter the existing footprint of a structure, require water, sewer, or electric connection, are in a designated stream buffer or flood hazard area, require tree removal in a designated mountain protection area, or require any land disturbance.
 Examples include commercial and residential buildings, mobile homes, RVs or tiny homes used as residences, garages and barns, renovations or finishing work, decks and porches, additions, used manufactured-home evaluations, and upgrades or modifications to electrical, HVAC, plumbing, gas, or structural components.

+Not all construction work requires a permit in unincorporated Union County, GA.
 The following work is generally exempt: Roofing material changes; Exterior siding changes; Replacement of floor covering; Painting and wallpapering; Sidewalks and driveways; Fences.
+When in doubt, confirm with the local building department before starting work.